bright/new-www/content/our-areas/gdansk-software-company.md

 ---
 Welcome to Gdańsk, the city that embraces its 1000-year history while emerging as one of the most vibrant technological hubs in Poland.

-We are Bright Inventions – a company proudly located in the city, just 15 minutes from the airport.
+We are **Bright Inventions – a company proudly located in the city, just 15 minutes from the airport**.
 Are you currently exploring Gdansk?
 Why don't we grab a coffee together?
 Meet with our software engineering team and learn how together we can create software that matters.

 ## Gdańsk from our team’s perspective